AMZGstudio/ACREngine/README.md

 # How do I get started?
 there are two methods to set everything up.
 You can use the included premake build method, that will setup a visual studio for you, or you can setup your project manually, and include ACRE yourself.
 If you are using visual studio the first method is recommended.

-## Premake method (recommend)
+## Premake mMthod (recommended)

-1. Clone the repository (or download zip): `git clone `
+:arrow_right: Clone the repository (or download zip):
+`git clone `

+➡️ Run:
-2. Run: `setup.bat`
+`setup.bat`

-3. open the `ACREngine.sln` file with Visual Studio.
+➡️ open the `ACREngine.sln` file with Visual Studio.

-4. That's it! write whatever code you would like in the default application.
-Note: you are given sample code to get started.
+➡️ That's it! write whatever code you would like in the default application.
+_Note: you are given sample code to get started._

-## DIY method
+## DIY Method

 if using visual studio, you must create a windows application project, and then include the header file named `"ACREngine.h"` found in the acre files folder.

-## Compilation
+# Compilation
 Visual Studio: just hit build.
 MinGW (gcc/g++): ______